tjayada/iANNwTF_Project/model/README.md

 This folder contains all the different models we created throughout our final project.
-They are chronologically ordered and we started out with basic ideas for each model and then improved them over time.
+They are chronologically ordered by the numbers from 01 to 11 and we started out with basic ideas for each model and then improved them over time.